Generalized Score Matching: Theoretical Results for Score Matching Estimators

 \subsection{Asymptotic Normality}

-Based on Proposition \ref{prop::clt score function} in the supplementary material, which demonstrates the central limit theorem of the score function and the weak law of large numbers of the Hessian matrix, we are now able to build a central limit theorem for the score matching estimator $\hat{\bm{\theta}}$.
-The proof is very similar to that of Theorem 1 in \cite{zou2021network} and is omitted.
+The derivation of a central limit theorem (CLT) for the score matching estimator $\hat{\bm{\theta}}$ relies on several key steps, including the Taylor series expansion; the CLT for the score vector; and the weak law of large numbers of the Hessian matrix.
+The asymptotics of the score function and the Hessian matrix are studied in Proposition \ref{prop::clt score function} in Section \ref{sect::tech details}.
+The remaining part of the proof, namely the proof of the CLT presented in Theorem \ref{thm::clt cts sm}, is very similar to that of Theorem 1 in \cite{zou2021network} which makes use of the $n^{1/2}$-consistency result in \cite{fan2001variable}.
+The details are omitted.